Do I Have Multiple Sclerosis (MS)? Understanding Early Signs and Symptoms

 Multiple Sclerosis (MS) Symptoms & Diagnosis

-While most cases of MS occur between the ages of 20-45, there currently are no symptoms or test results that, in isolation, confirm a person has MS. Instead, doctors make the diagnosis by determining three things:
+While most cases of MS occur between the ages of 20-45, there currently are no symptoms or test results that, in isolation, confirm a person has MS. If an individual is displaying common multiple sclerosis signs and symptoms, doctors make the diagnosis by determining three things:

 The tools used to determine if a patient has MS include: